Modern Slavery and human trafficking statement for financial year ending 30 September 2019

 Organisation structure & supply chain due diligence

-This statement covers the activities of the Group which is headquartered in London and has 4,700 employees in entities across the world.
+This statement covers the activities of the Group which is headquartered in London and has over 5,000 employees in entities across the world, and with the exception of whistleblowing and activity within our international shared service centre, the policies and procedures are those implemented in the UK.

 Supply chain management